Guy Sasson: Early and personal life

 Sasson was born and grew up in Ramat Gan, Israel, and is Jewish.
 His parents are Nissim, who worked in real estate, and Venus, who worked in education, and he has two younger brothers.
-He played tennis as a child, served in the Israel Defense Forces, and attended the University of Michigan, and founded a real estate company.
+Sasson attended Blich High School in Ramat Gan, where he played for the school's soccer team and won a national championship before competing in the high school world championship in Lima, Peru in 1997.
+He played tennis as a child, served in the Israel Defense Forces, and then attended the University of Michigan business school where he earned a Bachelor of Business Administration (BBA) degree with a specialization in finance in 2006.